sillsdev/StoryProducer/README.md

     * an average of 500 MB storage must be available per story template one wishes to create; it is suggested to put templates on an SD card
     * an (Android) file manager
 * Prepare your Android device:
-    * If you have installed Story Producer before, delete the previous version.
+    * If you have installed Story Publisher before, delete the previous version.
 If the version of the app that you delete is pre-2.3, deleting the app will delete all the template folders and any work you did on the translations.
 After 2.3, the data is stored in a different location and nothing is lost.
     * Enable a manual install of apk file:
         * Settings(gear icon) -> Security -> (scroll down) Enable "Unknown sources"; disable "Verify apps"
     * Insert SD card if desired